All Episodes

 We're going to keep it in the Senate version.

-That is step number one in dealing with this, getting that mandate rescinded, and I'm so pleased to have been able to work with our troops and um bring this to a successful coll conclusion for them.
+And I'm so pleased to have been able to work with our troops and bring this to a successful conclusion for them.

-Do you believe that is sufficient to combat threats from countries that are hostile like China?
+Do you believe the number of, what was it, $830 billion or $840 billion for the military, do you believe that is sufficient to combat threats from countries that are hostile like China?

 We are going to have to pay close attention to our great power competition.

-We have to be focused on what China is doing with their aggressiveness, what they're doing to Taiwan, what their their aggressiveness in the South China Sea, and with the Pacific Island nations.
+We have to be focused on what China is doing with their aggressiveness, what they're doing to Taiwan, what their aggressiveness in the South China Sea, and with the Pacific Island nations.

 I was just recently over there doing some work and in Taiwan.

-And we have to make certain that uh Taiwan is positioned for an asymmetrical battle posture so that they have what they need to defend themselves.
+And we have to make certain that Taiwan is positioned for an asymmetrical battle posture so that they have what they need to defend themselves.

-Do you really believe that if the communist Chinese, and and they have been stating it openly, that they believe Taiwan is theirs, they call it reunification.
+Do you really believe that if the communist Chinese, and they have been stating it openly, that they believe Taiwan is theirs, they call it reunification, do you really believe that Joe Biden would involve himself in any way militarily to prevent that from happening?

-And do you think that even if we supplied them the weaponry to fight back themselves, that they'd have the capacity to go up against this massive military buildup that has been taking place for decades as it relates to China.
+And do you think that even if we supplied them the weaponry to fight back themselves, that they'd have the capacity to go up against this massive military buildup that has been taking place for decades as it relates to China?

-Yes, and uh the Taiwanese are very focused.
+And the Taiwanese are very focused.

 They consider themselves to be independent.